 ~ Herald Times

 In addition to her expertise in classical chamber music repertoire, Ms. Wang is also an enthusiastic advocate of music by living composers.
-She has premiered several new music works, including piano solo and chamber music, and been frequently featured on Mew Music Festival (Macomb, IL).
+She has premiered several new music works, including both piano solo and chamber music, and been frequently featured on WIU Mew Music Festival.
 Recently, the celebrated Belgian contemporary music composer Frank Nuyts wrote his 19th piano sonata for her.
 The sonata was completed in December 2015.
 Ms. Wang gave its world premiere in Paris in summer 2016.

 Ms. Wang is currently on faculty at Western Illinois University School of Music after serving as Visiting Assistant Professor (Collaborative Piano/String) at the Indiana University-Bloomington.
 She was also a recipient of the Collaborative Piano Fellowship from the Bard Conservatory of Music, where she worked closely with renowned soprano Dawn Upshaw, the artistic director of the Graduate Vocal Arts Program at Bard.
 Ms. Wang holds a bachelor degree in Sociology from Fu-Jen Catholic University, a performer diploma in Piano Performance from Indiana University-Bloomington, and received her M.M. and D.M.A. in Collaborative Piano from the Arizona State University.
 She was on staff with the Eastern Music Festival and the Banff Arts Centre in the past summers.